SCF pulls some dual enrollment options for Sarasota County students

 • • •

-SCF said decided to pull the classes due to the changes in the SACSCOC policy.
+SCF said it decided to pull the classes due to the changes in the SACSCOC policy.

 Smith pointed out the change was not due to the new charter school on the SCF Venice campus.